aws/aws-encryption-sdk-dafny/doc/ExternalSoundness.md

-# External Soundness
+# External Soundness in Dafny

 ## Background

 We are in the process of building multiple implementations of the AWS Encryption SDK (ESDK) for multiple programming languages in 2020.
 Our implementation strategy is to implement the majority of the library in Dafny, with a minimal shim of code in each target language to wrap the Dafny implementation with a safe and relatively idiomatic API.

-This is somewhat uncharted territory for Dafny: it has excelled for years at verifying properties of entirely self-contained Dafny programs, especially in an educational context, but this is one of if not the first case of releasing production software based on it.
+This is somewhat uncharted territory for Dafny: it has excelled for years at verifying properties of entirely self-contained Dafny programs, especially in an educational context, but this is one of if not the first case of releasing production software compiled from Dafny code.
 Although Dafny includes an `{:extern}` attribute that enables external code to link with Dafny in various contexts, it introduces potential unsoundness if the external code does not actually match the Dafny specification.
 To date, the attribute has largely been used to include trusted internal implementations, so the risk and impact of unsoundness has been somewhat minimized.
 Our project, however, must allow for customer code to both invoke Dafny code and implement Dafny extension points.

 The impact of unsoundness becomes severe in this case.
 If a Dafny method declares a parameter of type `Foo`, for example, where `Foo` is a Dafny class, then Dafny will not allow passing a `null` value as an argument.
 Once this method is compiled to a target language such as C#, however, C# will allow `null` to be passed.
 This can lead to errors and undefined behaviour deep within the Dafny runtime, potentially far from the source of the error if the `null` value is stored and referenced at a later time.
 These issues will lead to a bad customer experience as it will not be clear that their code is at fault, which in turn will lead to increased operational load for our team in order to support such customers.
 It also undermines customer trust to tout the advantages of applying formal verification to our code base, only to ship bugs in the shim code.